History of Ferencvárosi TC: Stöger era (2021)

+Cherchesov era (2021–2023)

 On 20 December 2021, Stanislav Cherchesov was appointed as the new manager of the club.

 On 24 April 2022, Ferencváros beat Újpest FC in the 29th round of the 2021–22 Nemzeti Bajnokság I and won their 33rd title.

 Ferencváros entered the first round of the 2022–23 UEFA Champions League qualifying phase.
 They drew (0-0) with FC Tobol at the Kostanay Central Stadium, Kostanay, Kazakhstan on 6 July 2022.
 In the second leg, Ferencváros beat 5–1 Tobol at the Groupama Aréna on 13 July 2022.
 In the second round, Ferencváros lost 2–1 to ŠK Slovan Bratislava at the Groupama Aréna on 20 July 2022.
 In the second leg, Ferencváros beat 4–1 the Slovak champion at the Tehelné pole, Bratislava, Slovakia on 27 July 2022.
 Franck Boli took the lead in the 20th minute.
 Furthermore, Kristoffer Zachariassen could score one more goal in the 31st minute (0–2).
 However, ŠK Slovan Bratislava could score a goal in the 70 minute (1–2), equalizing the result on aggregate (3–3).
 In the remaining half an hour, Ferencváros could continue to dominate the match and score a goal in the 89th minute by Adama Traoré and in the 95th minute by Aïssa Laïdouni.
 In the third round, Ferencváros faced with the Azeri champions, Qarabağ FK.
 On 3 August 2022, Ferencváros drew (1–1) with Qarabağ FK at the Tofiq Bahramov Republican Stadium, in Baku, Azerbaijan.
 However, in the second leg, on 9 August 2022, Ferencváros lost 3–1 to the Azeri champions at home.
 The farewell from the 2022–23 UEFA Champions League meant that the club could continue in the 2022–23 UEFA Europa League group stage.
 Ferencváros won their first group match (3–2) against Trabzonspor on 8 September 2022.
 On 15 September 2022, Ferencváros could beat 1–0 AS Monaco FC at the Stade Louis II in Monaco.
 On 6 October 2022, Ferecváros were defeated 4–1 by Red Star Belgrade at the Red Star Stadium.
 On 13 October 2022, Ferencváros took revenge and beat Red Star 2–1 at home.
 On 27 October 2022, Ferencvátos drew with Monaco at the Groupama Aréna.
 Although Ferencváros lost 1–0 to Trabzonspor on 3 November 2022 at the Şenol Güneş Sports Complex in Trabzon, Ferencváros finished first in the group and qualified for the knock-out stage.